BrianKachumba/Group22/README.md

 📄 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-🙏 Acknowledgments
+## 🙏 Acknowledgments

 S-Hook Hackathon organizers
-FontAwesome for icons
-Open source community

 ## 📞 Support

-For any questions or support, please reach out to our team via our plp communication channels or contact us
+### For any questions or support, please reach out to our team via our plp communication channels or contact us

 Made with ❤️ by Group 22